 Is this What I’ll Actually Do?

-No. There’s a nearly zero percent chance I’ll ever have a week that looks exactly like this.
+No. There’s a near zero percent chance I’ll ever have a week that looks exactly like this.
 What it did do, however, is lay out some example days that by themselves are exciting to me.
 I could see myself having a Monday that follows this schedule, or a Wednesday that looks like this.
 It’s more about proportions than about the specifics for a week.

 Matching Goals to a Schedule